-As at the date of this MD&A, the Company has approximately \$4.5 million in cash.
-The Company's working capital balance as at the date of this MD&A is approximately \$4.5 million.
-As a result, as at the date hereof the Company has sufficient funds to finance its general and administrative costs for at least the next 12 months and complete its planned exploration activities as set forth above.
-Excess available funds will be allocated to exploration programs based upon the results of completed programs after an assessment of all results to date, any untested targets and an assessment of its recently acquired properties.
+As at the date of this MD&A, the Company has approximately \$3.8 million in cash.
+The Company's working capital balance as at the date of this MD&A is approximately \$3.6 million, of which \$1,300,000 represents proceeds from the issue of flow-through shares, and as discussed below is allocated to eligible exploration expenditures.
+As a result, as at the date hereof the Company has sufficient funds to finance its general and administrative costs for at least the next 12 months and complete the planned exploration activities set forth above.
+The Company's prioperties are in good standing with the applicable governmental authority until between March 20, 2018 and May 25, 2039 and the Company does not have any contractually imposed expenditure requirements.

-In 2016, the Company issued 10,299,086 common shares for net proceeds of approximately \$10,300,000 of which, \$4,328,100 represents proceeds for the issue and sale of flow-through shares.
-In the six months ended June 30, 2017, the Company issued 999,999 flow-through common shares for aggregate net proceeds of \$1,017,000.
-The Company does not have capital expenditure commitments however, as of June 30, 2017, the Company must incur approximately \$1,445,300 of eligible exploration expenditures of which \$345,300 must be incurred by December 31, 2017 and the balance by December 31, 2018.
+In 2016, the Company issued 10,299,086 common shares for net proceeds of approximately \$10,300,000 of which, \$4,328,100 represents proceeds for the issuance and sale of flow-through shares.
+In the nine months ended September 30, 2017, the Company issued 999,999 flow-through common shares for aggregate net proceeds of \$1,017,000.
+The Company does not have capital expenditure commitments however, as of September 30, 2017, the Company must incur approximately \$1,300,000 of eligible exploration expenditures of which \$200,000 must be incurred by December 31, 2017 and the balance by December 31, 2018.

 On an ongoing basis, and particularly in light of current market conditions for mineral exploration, management evaluates and adjusts its planned level of activities, including planned exploration and committed administrative costs, to maintain adequate levels of working capital.

-As previously stated, the Company is dependent on external financing, including equity issuances and debt financing, to fund its activities.
+As a result, because the Company is dependent on external financing to fund its activities, the Company has reduced its exploration activities at this time pending an improvement in the capital markets.

 Management will determine whether to accept any offer to finance weighing such things as the financing terms, the results of exploration, the Company's share price at the time and current market conditions, among others.
 Circumstances that could impair the Company's ability to raise additional funds include general economic conditions, the price of uranium and the other factors set forth under "Risk Factors" in the MD&A for the period ended December 31, 2016 and above under "Industry and Economic Factors that May Affect the Business".
+A failure to obtain financing as and when required could require the Company to further reduce its exploration and corporate activity levels.

 The Company has not paid any dividends and management does not expect that this will change in the near future.